DevExpress/devextreme-react/README.md

 Note that one of the [predefined themes](https://js.devexpress.com/Documentation/Guide/Themes/Predefined_Themes/) is required.

-## <a name="api-reference"></a>API Reference ##

-Each DevExtreme React component supports the same configuration and API as the corresponding DevExtreme widget.
-See [DevExtreme API Reference](http://js.devexpress.com/Documentation/ApiReference/).

 ## <a name="state-management"></a>State Management ##

 DevExtreme React components support both [Controlled](https://reactjs.org/docs/forms.html#controlled-components) and [Uncontrolled](https://reactjs.org/docs/uncontrolled-components.html) state modes.

+### <a name="controlled-mode"></a>Controlled Mode ###

-In the controlled mode, a component state is managed externally (for example, in the parent component), which provides the following capabilities.
+In the controlled mode, a component state is passed via its props by its parent component.
+This mode provides the following capabilities:
 - Keep UI up to date when modifying a component state from other application parts
-- Share a component state with other components in your app
+- Share state between components in your app
 - Persist and restore state

-In the uncontrolled mode, a DevExtreme component manages its state internally.
-This helps you write less code and focus on your application business logic.
-In this case, you can interact with the component via the underlying widget instance.

-### <a name="handling-state-changes"></a>Handling State Changes ###

-You can handle state changes using a callback function passed to the appropriate attribute with the `on` prefix:
+To control component state, provide the value for the required property and handle the event fired when this property is changed (use the appropriate property with the `on` prefix):

 ```jsx
 import React from 'react';